-In common with many not-for-profit organizations, the Centre derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of this revenue was limited to the amounts recorded in the records of the Centre and we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, net revenue over expenses and cash flow from operations for the years ended December 31, 2016 and 2015, current assets as at December 31, 2016 and 2015 and net assets as at January 1 and December 31 for both the 2015 and 2016 years.
-Our audit opinion on the financial statements for the year ended December 31, 2015 was modified accordingly because of the possible effects of this limitation in scope.
+In common with many not-for-profit organizations, the Centre derives revenue from donations and fundraising, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, our verification of this revenue was limited to the amounts recorded in the records of the Centre and we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, net revenue over expenses and cash flow from operations for the years ended December 31, 2017 and 2016, current assets as at December 31, 2017 and 2016 and net assets as at January 1 and December 31 for both the 2016 and 2017 years.
+Our audit opinion on the financial statements for the year ended December 31, 2016 was modified accordingly because of the possible effects of this limitation in scope.

 Note 2 to the financial statements explains the Centre's policy for accounting for capital assets.
 The note indicates that capital assets are expensed as acquired rather than being recognized as a capital asset upon acquisition.
 This presentation is permitted only if the average annual revenues recognized in the statement of operations for the current and preceding period is less than \$500,000.
 In this respect the financial statements are not in accordance with Canadian public sector accounting standards for government not-for-profit organizations.
-Our audit opinion for the year ended December 31, 2015 was modified accordingly for this departure from accounting standards.
+Our audit opinion for the year ended December 31, 2016 was modified accordingly for this departure from accounting standards.